7 Ways To Add Character to a Cookie Cutter Home

 Dress up your walls.

-As this image from Domino demonstrates, adding molding squares to a wall can really enhance a space's architectural character.
+Adding molding squares to a wall can really enhance a space’s architectural character.
 This can be a time-consuming (read: lots of measuring) project, but is fairly inexpensive.
 Find out everything you need to know here.